auth0/auth0-java/README.md

 The implementation is based on the [Management API Docs](https://auth0.com/docs/api/management/v2).

-Create a `ManagementAPI` instance by providing the domain from the [client dashboard](https://manage.auth0.com/#/clients) and the API Token.
-Click [here](https://auth0.com/docs/api/management/v2#!/Introduction/Getting_an_API_token) for more information on how to obtain a valid API Token.
+Create a `ManagementAPI` instance by providing the domain from the [client dashboard](https://manage.auth0.com/#/clients) and a valid API Token.

 ```java
 ManagementAPI mgmt = new ManagementAPI("{YOUR_DOMAIN}", "{YOUR_API_TOKEN}");